2020 New Zealand euthanasia referendum

-New Zealand is the first country to put euthanasia legalisation to a referendum.
+The 2020 New Zealand euthanasia referendum was a binding referendum held in New Zealand on 17 October 2020, on the question of whether to legalise euthanasia via the End of Life Choice Act 2019.
+The vote was held in conjunction with the 2020 general election, and official results were released on 6 November 2020.
+It was accepted by New Zealand voters, with 65.1% in support and 33.7% opposed.

-As the majority of voters support the legislation, the bill came into force on 7 November 2021, 12 months after the final vote count was announced.
+The act came into force on 7 November 2021, twelve months after the final vote count was announced.
+The End of Life Choice Act legalises voluntary euthanasia for those with a terminal illness and less than six months left to live, if confirmed to be eligible by two doctors.
+New Zealand is the first country to have put euthanasia legalisation to a referendum.

-Preliminary results for the referendum were released by the Electoral Commission on 30 October 2020, and official results were released on 6 November 2020.
-In the final results, 65.1% of people supported the End of Life Choice Act while 33.7% were opposed.
+Votes for the End of Life Choice referendum were included on the same ballot as the 2020 cannabis referendum, which sought to legalise recreational cannabis.

 Background

-Euthanasia was illegal in New Zealand, with it being illegal to "aid and abet suicide" under section 179 of the Crimes Act 1961.
+Prior to 2021, euthanasia was illegal in New Zealand, with it being illegal to "aid and abet suicide" under section 179 of the Crimes Act 1961.

 Two earlier attempts to legalise euthanasia failed to get through the New Zealand Parliament.
-Hawkes Bay National MP Michael Laws' 1995 Death with Dignity Bill failed by 61 votes against and 29 supporting, and NZ First MP Peter Brown's 2003 Death with Dignity Bill failed in its first reading by 60 votes opposing to 58 supporting.
+Hawkes Bay National MP Michael Laws's 1995 Death with Dignity Bill failed with 61 votes against and 29 supporting, and NZ First MP Peter Brown's 2003 Death with Dignity Bill failed in its first reading by 60 votes opposing to 58 supporting.

+End of Life Choice Bill

 ACT party MP David Seymour entered the End of Life Choice Bill to the member's bill ballot in October 2015.
 The bill passed its first reading 76–44 in December 2017 and its second reading 70–50 in June 2019.
-In the committee of the whole House, support from the New Zealand First party became conditional on a referendum on whether the law should come into force.
-An amendment to require a referendum passed 69–51.
-The bill passed its third reading 69–51 on 13 November and it received royal assent on 16 November 2019, becoming the End of Life Choice Act 2019.
+In the committee of the whole House, support from the New Zealand First party became conditional on a referendum to decide whether the law should come into force.
+An amendment to require a referendum passed 69–51, and the bill passed its third reading with the same numbers on 13 November.
+The bill received royal assent on 16 November 2019, becoming the End of Life Choice Act 2019.